Autism Data 2020

-The Centers for Disease Control and Prevention (CDC) (VKC) announced on 4/26/18 that the estimated prevalence of children in the U.S. with autism spectrum disorder (ASD) has again increased.
+The Centers for Disease Control and Prevention (CDC) announced on 3/26/20 that the estimated prevalence of children in the U.S. with autism spectrum disorder (ASD) has again increased.

-Vanderbilt University Medical Center took part in the study to determine the current prevalence of ASD through a grant from the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
+Vanderbilt University Medical Center continues to take part in the study to determine the current prevalence of ASD through a grant from the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
 Principal investigators from the Vanderbilt Kennedy Center's (VKC) Treatment and Research Institute for Autism Spectrum Disorders (TRIAD) found:

 - 1 in 64 children